-At the June 2023 Status Report Meeting, the Commission questioned UNK about existing uses on the Petition Area and UNK's use of volunteers to serve its mission.
-The following sections address those questions, and also provide some background on UNK's purpose and mission, the services UNK provides to the Kona community, and some background history of this Docket to those Commissioners who are new to the Commission.
+The following provides some background on UNK's purpose and mission, the services UNK provides to the Kona community, and some history of this Docket to those Commissioners who are new to the Commission.
 Thereafter follows an update of the status of the conditions of approval imposed under the D&O.